PalomaMobile/paloma-android-sdk/palomamobile-android-sdk-message/README.md

 At a high level the Message SDK supports the following functionality:

-* User to single user or multiple users communication between users who have a mutual friend relationship
+* User to user or multiple users communication between users who have a mutual friend relationship
-* Simple text messaging
+* Text messaging
-* Link sharing (one or more HTTP accessible resources)
+* Wide range of shared content, including photos, text, video, and voice
-* Deleting messages
+* Thread based group chats, as well as following a user or content channel

-The [javadoc is available here](http://palomamobile.github.io/paloma-android-sdk/docs/index.html) under package _com.palomamobile.android.sdk.message_
+The [javadoc is available here](http://palomamobile.github.io/paloma-android-sdk/docs/index.html) under packages _com.palomamobile.android.sdk.message_ and _com.palomamobile.android.sdk.messageThread_

 Before diving deeper into a specific SDK module we suggest you first have a look at the [Paloma SDK for Android overview] (https://github.com/PalomaMobile/paloma-android-sdk) to get an idea of: